 Areas of counselling I deal with

-Each session will last for 50 minutes at a cost of £45 per session.
+Each session will last for 50 minutes at a cost of £45 per session for face to face work and £40 for online or telephone sessions.
 I would recommend a minimum of 6 sessions and that sessions take place each week at the same time.